-FairShares Labs will be incubation spaces (breeding grounds) where the principles are applied to foster equitable relationship and cooperative learning45 amongst the future Founder, Labour, User and Investor members/shareholders of a social enterprise.
+FairShares Labs will be incubation spaces (breeding grounds) where the principles are applied to foster equitable relationships and cooperative learning 45 amongst the future Founder, Labour, User and Investor members/shareholders of a social enterprise.
 Customer/user-oriented initiatives will proactively link their efforts to sustainable development goals on the one hand and social inclusion on the other.
 Citizens will work together with experts to initiate, organize and implement social enterprises that innovate to tackle problems in their working and living environments.
 Adult educators will improve their skills and competences by moderating activities.